 Special Short Courses

 The College of Agricultural and Life Sciences provides opportunities for study in a wide variety of department majors and interdisciplinary programs or specializations.
 In some instances, majors and degrees are offered cooperatively with other schools and colleges at UW–Madison.
 Students are responsible for knowing academic requirements for graduation and should consult with an advisor regularly

-Freshmen are expected to declare a degree and major so an advisor can be assigned in their area of interest, but students are encouraged to change majors if academic or professional goals change.
+Freshmen are encouraged to declare a degree and major, so that an advisor can be assigned in their area of interest, but students are encouraged to change majors if academic or professional goals change.
 However, incoming first-year students unsure about which CALS major to declare may opt to remain undeclared while exploring their options.
 Interested students should contact CALS Transitional Advising Services for more information.

 Agricultural and Applied Economics

 Agricultural Business Management

 Enrollment is limited in certain major fields because more qualified students apply than staff and facilities in that field can accommodate.
 Students are cautioned to study the admission policy, criteria, and procedures for minimum admission requirements to certain majors such as Landscape Architecture, Biological Systems Engineering, and Dietetics.
 Please refer to the respective departments of instruction for details.

 The college offers five undergraduate degrees: a general bachelor of science (B.S.) degree, under which most of our majors are offered, and four specialized B.S. degrees in: